martinber/noaa-apt/docs/development.md

     - Implement false color [algorithm by enigmastrat](https://github.com/enigmastrat/apt137/tree/feature/false_color)

-    - For some reason the `--debug` does not work when using the GUI.
-Maybe replace argparse for something else.

     - Improve syncing performance.
 Make it faster and more resilent to noise, maybe working with the mean and variance?.
 Especially for Raspberry Pi.

-    - Try different `WORK_RATE`s.

-    - Looks like the Windows version has some icons missing.

     - Live decoding, from a TCP stream or using [librtlsdr](https://github.com/steve-m/librtlsdr/blob/master/include/rtl-sdr.h)